nathan99sun/Code-Portfolio/README.md

 ## Generative adversarial networks (GANs)

 GANs, or generative adversarial networks, contain two neural networks, a generator and a discriminator, that compete with each other.
-Given a training set, GANs are capable of generating original data with similar properties to the training set.
+Here, my GAN is trained to generate realistic handwritten digits and pictures of animals/objects.

 DRAGAN-main is the main file to run.